06 November 2020

 Relevant Experience and Expertise

-Working together for some time, they have established polished workflows and know how to delegate tasks.
+Working together for some time, they have established polished workflows and know-how to delegate tasks.
 You won't have to do this from scratch and deal with conflicts that may arise, and it is highly beneficial too.

 The customer and team members work closely together to achieve the common goal and obtain visible results.
-They not only communicate with each other on a daily basis but also participate in brainstorming to assess strong and weak points of the process, improve workflows and long-term planning.
+They not only communicate with each other on a daily basis but also participate in brainstorming to assess strong and weak points of the process, and to improve workflows and long-term planning.